GeoscienceAustralia/ga_sar_workflow/insar/docs/AddNewSensors.md

 The following guide explains the process to constructing the code required to incorporate a new sensor into the processing framework.

-As of mid-2022, `GAMMA InSAR` supports several sensors in addition to `Sentinel`.
-The software is designed to handle data from multiple sensors, as long as they are supported by the `GAMMA` software package.
-A list of supported sensors is included in [this PDF from GAMMA](https://gamma-rs.ch/uploads/media/GAMMA_Software_information.pdf).
+As of mid-2022, `GAMMA InSAR` supports several sensors in addition to `Sentinel-1`.
+Geoscience Australia's software is designed to handle data from multiple sensors, as long as they are supported by the `GAMMA` software package.
+A list of supported sensors is included in [this PDF from GAMMA](https://gamma-rs.ch/uploads/media/GAMMA_Software_information.pdf). `GAMMA InSAR` only supports a small subset of these, the PDF list is intended as an example of sensors which _could_ be supported.

 Please see the `insar/sensors` directory for a list of currently supported sensors.
 If a sensor is not supported by `GAMMA InSAR`, user contributions are welcomed.